mongoose-os/mos/README.md

 It will produce `mos` (or `mos.exe` on Windows).

-## Setup private build server ( Ubuntu )
+## Setup a private build server ( Ubuntu )

-Make sure you have docker installed on machinr you want the server to run:
+Make sure you have Docker installed on machine you want the server to run:

 ```
 $ sudo apt-get install docker